behaviorism/manga-multiplayer/README.md

 # Manga Multiplayer

-Electron based desktop application that allows multiple individuals to read mangas at the same time by synchronizinig page swiping, meaning that only until all individuals are willing to move onto the next page, the reading will move forward.
+Electron based desktop application that allows multiple individuals to read manga at the same time by synchronizinig page swiping, meaning that only until all individuals are willing to move onto the next page, the reading will move forward.

 ## Rationale